MahApps/mahapps.com/input/docs/controls/metrowindow.md

 ![A window with a glow](images/metrowindow_glow.png)

 :::{.alert .alert-info}
-The glow is painted by **separate windows around the frame**, not by the window's own visual tree — which is why the figure above is an older screenshot rather than one of this page's generated ones, and why a plain `BorderThickness="0"` window looks bare in the middle panel of the first figure.
+The glow is painted by **separate windows around the frame**, not by the window's own visual tree.
+A `BorderThickness="0"` window with no `GlowBrush` therefore has no edge at all — the middle panel of the first figure.
 :::

 For a drop shadow and no border, set `BorderThickness="0"` with a dark `GlowBrush`: